akiver/csgo-sharecode/README.md

 # Installation

-`npm install csgo-sharecode` or `yarn install csgo-sharecode`
+`npm i csgo-sharecode` or `yarn add csgo-sharecode`

-TypeScript definitions provided.
+**Since the version 2, this module relies on native [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) which is available since Node 10.8.0.
+For Node < 10.8.0, please use the version 1.**

 # Usage